chromium/chromium/docs/commit_checklist.md

     good idea to run try jobs for each new patchset with significant changes.
 *   `-r <chromium_username>` will add reviewers.
 *   `-b <bug_number>` automatically populates the bug reference line of the commit message.
-Use `-b None` is there is no relevant crbug.
+Use `-b None` if there is no relevant crbug.
 *   `--edit-description` will let you update the commit message.
 Using square brackets in the commit message title, like [hashtag], will add a hashtag to your CL.
 This feature is useful for grouping related CLs together.